GNU Make Fundamentals

 PROG variable.
 Then run

-CXX for the C++ compiler executable name, and
+CXX for the C++ compiler executable macro, and

 In the above

 Makefile example, since we test if we are running on Windows, by checking the existence of the

 OS environment variable, which should be equal to

 Windows_NT when running on any Windows OS.
 The

 uname -s program and switch should be available on any POSIX system.

 From this point on, the rest of the

 THEOS; for example, we could have written the